USAAF B-26 Marauder pilot buzzed the flight deck of Japanese Aircraft Carrier Akagi to save his crew

 On that day, Lt.
 James P. Muri, of the Army Air Force’s 22nd Bomb Group, piloted one of four B-26 bombers that took off from Midway Island to attack a Japanese fleet planning to invade the U.S. outpost about 1,100 miles northwest of Hawaii.

-According to Fox News, Muri flew lower than treetop level above the deck of the massive ship, reasoning that skimming the flight deck gave him the best chance to survive.
-After the plane crash-landed on Midway Island, officials counted more than 500 bullet holes in the bomber, the Billings Gazette reported.
+Muri flew lower than treetop level above the deck of the massive ship, reasoning that skimming the flight deck gave him the best chance to survive.

-The dramatic torpedo attack by Army B-26 Marauders of the 22nd and 38th Bomb Groups and the Navy TBF Avengers of Torpedo Squadron 8 forced Japanese Admiral Nagumo to alter his battle plan, a decision that set the stage for the incredible American victory at the Battle of Midway.
-Muri and his crew were awarded the Distinguished Service Cross, and Singer and radio host Lonnie Bell paid tribute to the feat in his song “Midway,” which he wrote in 1976.
+The dramatic attacks by Army B-26 Marauders of the 22nd and 38th Bomb Groups, along with separate attacks by Navy TBD Devastators of Torpedo Squadron 8 from USS Hornet (and a small detachment of six TBF Avengers from VT-8 operating from Midway Island), forced Japanese Admiral Nagumo to alter his battle plan, a decision that set the stage for the incredible American victory at the Battle of Midway.

 In 2003, Muri received the Jimmy Doolittle Award for outstanding service to the US Army Air Corps in a ceremony in Washington, D.C.
 Muri, who saved his crippled B-26 bomber and crew by buzzing the flight deck of the Japanese aircraft carrier Akagi, died on Feb.
 3, 2013.
 Muri left active duty in 1959 and returned to Montana in 1969.
 He and his wife, Alice, lived on Bridger Creek east of Big Timber for 30 years before moving to Billings in 1999.
 His wife died in 2001.